-Our college has one NCC Unit exclusively for girls.
+College has one NCC Unit exclusively for girls.
 Apart from participating in local training camps and blood donation camps, our NCC Cadets are also participating in various programmes all over the country.
-One of them is that Three of our NCC Cadets participated in Tal Sainik Camp at New Delhi in 2014.
+At present the Battalion 41 A & B Platoon has 134 cadets.
+Proposals were forwarded to the authorities to start an NCC unit for boys.